-- FRD 24 Reporting of environmental data by government entities (new Direction) What departments and public sector entities must disclose in their 2022-23 annual report. - Guidance on environmental disclosures under FRD 24 (new guidance) How to collect, collate and disclose environmental data to meet FRD 24 requirements.

-- Guidance on the application of reporting tiers under FRD 24 (new guidance) What tier does my organisation belong to?
-Each tier is subject to different disclosure requirements (as listed in Appendix 2 of FRD 24). - The Model Report for Victorian Government Departments The Model Report includes guidance and illustrative disclosures for FRD 24 reporting for Tier 1 entities. - DEECA website https://www.climatechange.vic.gov.au/victorian-government-action-on-climatechange/government-environmental-reporting - Environmental Data Reporting Tool (and quick reference guide) Macro enabled Excel workbook to help you collate, analyse and prepare quantitative data for FTD 24 reporting. - FRD 24 Activity and Data Collection worksheet worksheet to help entities with planning their FRD 24 data collection.
+Document title Purpose of document FRD 24 Reporting of environmental data by government entities This direction details what departments and public sector entities must disclose in their annual report.
+Guidance on environmental disclosures under FRD 24 ★ Guidance explaining how to collect, collate and disclose environmental data to meet FRD 24 requirements.
+Guidance on the application of reporting tiers under FRD 24 Guidance to assist your agency determine which tier it belongs to.
+Each tier is subject to different disclosure requirements (as listed in Appendix 2 of FRD 24).
+The Model Report for Victorian Government Departments 2024-25 The Model Report includes guidance and illustrative disclosures for FRD 24 reporting for Tier 1 entities.
+Government's emissions reporting web site For additional tools and resources Environmental Data Reporting Tool (and quick reference guide) ★120 A macro enabled Excel workbook to help you collate, analyse and prepare quantitative data for FRD 24 reporting.
+FRD 24 Activity and Data Collection worksheet A worksheet to help entities with planning their FRD 24 data collection.